The 3rd Commandment

 That is the ONLY WAY you violate the 3rd Commandment.

 None of us, in the church, at the membership level, ever violated the 3rd Commandment.
-Only the ministers, the elders and pastors and evangelists and Herbert Armstrong and Joseph Tcrotch and his ugly child and all those lying headquarters ministers broke the 3rd Commandment.
+Only the ministers, the elders and pastors and evangelists and Herbert Armstrong and Joseph Tcrotch and his ugly bearded baby boy and all those lying headquarters ministers broke the 3rd Commandment.
 BECAUSE THEY LIED TO US.
 IN THE NAME OF GOD AND JESUS CHRIST THEY TOOK OUR LIVES AND OUR MONEY AND OUR FREEDOM.
 THEY "TOOK GOD'S NAME IN VAIN" IN ORDER TO ENSLAVE US.

 That is the only way anyone can ever take God's name in vain.
 To break that commandment you have to invoke the name of God or Christ to take advantage of other people.